beyond-all-reason/teiserver/documents/dev_guides/production_setup_linux.md

 ```

 #### Restart postgres
+`sudo service postgresql restart`

-These changes will take effect on restart and you'll know they work if you can access the database using `psql -U central_prod` from the deploy user.
+You can test the changes using `psql -U teiserver_prod` from the deploy user.
+If you connect to the database it's worked, if you get a permissions error it has not.
-Note: It is possible `sudo service postgresql restart` will also work, I've not yet tested this.

 ### Setting up some files and directories
 For this example I've put lots of stuff in the root directory.
 Feel free to relocate things.
 ```
 cd /

+# This is the directory it'll run from, we need it to exist or you'll get misleading errors
+sudo mkdir -p /etc/central
+sudo chown -R deploy:deploy /etc/central

 # This is where the app itself will live
 sudo mkdir -p /apps/central